 Production in ANWR reaches a peak of roughly 780,000 barrels per day in 2027, declining to 710,000 barrels per day by 2030.
 For comparison, the USA as a whole produced roughly 5 million barrels of crude oil per day in 2010.

 This move is extremely controversial, however.
 ANWR is one of the most pristine and beautiful parts of the world, with a greater variety of plant and animal life than any other protected area in the Arctic Circle.
 Until now, it had been undisturbed by human industrial activity.
 There are grave concerns among environmental groups about the potential for accidents and the spoiling of natural landscapes by drill sites, airports, roads and other infrastructure, as well as the impact of CO2 emissions.
 However, the need for jobs and economic growth remains the number one issue in the country today and as such, these environmental concerns are being brushed aside for now.

-Various other big projects have been implemented recently - including the expansion of drilling in the Gulf of Mexico, as well as the Keystone Pipeline System for transporting oil from the Athabasca Oil Sands in northeastern Alberta to refineries in Illinois and Oklahoma, and further to the Gulf Coast.
+Various other big projects have been implemented recently – including expansion of drilling in the Gulf of Mexico, as well as the Keystone Pipeline for transporting oil from the Athabasca Oil Sands in northeastern Alberta.

 hosts the FIFA World Cup

 the first time Russia has hosted the World Cup.
 Some $10 billion are

 spent on the tournament, which is spread over 14 venues including